 (1) Salaries and benefits include director fees.
 The board of directors and select officers do not have employment or services contracts with the Company.
 Directors are entitled to director fees and stock options for their services and officers are entitled to stock options for their services.

-The above noted transactions are in the normal course of business and are measured at the exchange amount, as agreed to by the parties, and approved by the Board of Directors in strict adherence to conflict of interest laws and regulations.
+The above noted transactions are in the normal course of business and are measured at the exchange amount, as agreed to by the parties, and approved by the Board of Directors.